 - You’re taking medication that’s not safe for breastfeeding mums.
 In this case, for the duration of the medication you’ll need to “pump and dump” (throw out the milk) – and expressing will be needed to keep your supply up.

-Moreover, mums who don’t express regularly sometimes feel more comfortable with a manual pump because you maintain complete control over the level of suction all the time and you can increase it very gently.
-If you do go for a manual pump, make sure you choose one like the NUK Jolie manual breast pump, which has a specially-designed ergonomic lever to stop your hand from getting worn out!
+Mums who don’t express regularly sometimes feel more comfortable with a manual pump because you maintain complete control over the level of suction all the time and you can increase it very gently.

 It’s not just working mums who might need to express breastmilk more regularly – there are lots of reasons why regular expressing might be on the cards for you.
 Some of them include: